ilkkamaksy/space-booker/frontend/README.md

 Check out the [example calendar for our test user](https://space-booker.herokuapp.com/account/1/calendar) for reference of how the calendar looks like.

-Here's a quick video demonstration of booking calendar (on youtube):
+Here's a quick video demonstration of booking calendar (on youtube, click on the preview image):

 [![Space Booker Calendar Demo](http://img.youtube.com/vi/Jfi0Utm0VJ0/0.jpg)](http://www.youtube.com/watch?v=Jfi0Utm0VJ0 "Space Booker Calendar Demo")